 Here at least is the missing link; Snowden needed no additional credentials (which is just as well).
 In his book, Snowden details that the credentials are PKI certificates and keys stored in physical tokens, which double as identity badges.
 These tokens literally cannot be stolen without destroying the badges in the process.
 But he DID need to get the files tracelessly from "Heartbeat" to the media he took to Hong-Kong (which of course he also covers in his book.)

-So looking at this, we see a much more nuanced story, but with less leaps of faith.
-In creating and expanding this system, Snowden (with full approval from his management) placed himself in an unprecedented position—able to manipulate the code controlling access to vast swathes of intelligence information.
+So looking at this, we see a much more nuanced story, but with fewer leaps of faith.
+In creating and expanding this system, Snowden (with full approval from his management) placed himself in an unprecedented position - able to manipulate the code controlling access to vast swathes of intelligence information.
 Once he determined to abuse that trust, the outcome seems inevitable, but in fact, this is a natural consequence of the insider risk key insiders pose.
 Even for the NSA, there are going to be individuals who can tracelessly go rogue, and they may not be directors or even managers, but some geek in a remote office you have never heard of... until everyone has heard of them.

 Are your machine identities protected against insider threats?